 We Heard from Audible's Women Tech Leaders in Newark

-Hosted by PowerToFly's CEO and CoFounder Milena Berry, the night kicked off with opening remarks by Vincenza Pizzo, SVP Product Experience.
-After Vincenza welcomed our guests, Lisa Stringer Abdullah, Product Management Director to our audience on a behind-the-scenes tour of some of Audible's products via her engaging tech talk.
+Co-hosted by PowerToFly's CEO and CoFounder Milena Berry, the night kicked off with opening remarks by Vincenza Pizzo, SVP Product Experience.
+After Vincenza welcomed our guests, Lisa Stringer Abdullah, Product Management Director took our audience on a behind-the-scenes tour of some of Audible's products via her engaging tech talk.

-Vincenza returned to wrap up our programming but the night was not over yet!
+Vincenza returned to wrap up our programming, but the night was not over yet!
 Guests were encouraged to stick around and network while enjoying wonderful refreshments and our complimentary photo booth.
 As the evening came to a close, Audible and PowerToFly supplied shuttle buses and Lyft codes to help our attendees find a safe way home.

 Here's what one attendee had to say about the event: "Had an amazing time.
 Very informative and very impressed with the Audible footprint in Newark!"

 About Audible: At Audible, we're changing the narrative on storytelling.
 As the world's largest seller and producer of downloadable audiobooks and other spoken-word entertainment, we've redefined the ways people access, discover and share stories.
 This is a community of brilliant minds, lighting up the world with innovative moving content.
 We pursue ideas from their ambiguous beginnings all the way to award-winning endings.
 Put your ambition and imagination to work alongside inventors, entrepreneurs, and creative problem-solvers.

 Whether you're interested in building consumer facing software that's in the hands of millions of listeners globally or building behind the scenes systems that power what we do, Audible has an opportunity for you.
 Join a community that's growing at the speed of the spoken word.
 Visit Audible's page on PowerToFly to learn more about the company and their open roles.